hallowichig0/drupal-address-philippines/README.md

 Copy the `drupal_address_metromanila_cities` folder into your `web/modules/custom` folder

 ## Dependencies
-This custom module is require of `drupal/address` module.
+This Drupal Address Metro Manila Cities module is require of `drupal/address` and `drupal/commerce` module.

 Credits to Halcyon Web Design for development time.